npdata/Scikit-qfit/docs/index.rst

 .. note::
    Work in progress

-Gradient orthogonal Q-polynomial representation of rotational optical surfaces have been used for several years now by designers and have shown superior performance to the standard polynomial form because they require less terms to adequately define the surface and offer quicker convergence in design optimization.
+A gradient-orthogonal Q-polynomial representation of axially symmetric optical surfaces has been used for several years by designers.
+It improves upon the standard polynomial form by being simpler to interpret, using fewer terms to adequately define a surface, and sometimes even offering quicker convergence in design optimization.
 Q-polynomials were first introduced with the publication of:

  * G W Forbes,  `Shape specification for axially symmetric optical surfaces <https://www.osapublishing.org/oe/abstract.cfm?uri=oe-15-8-5218>`_, Opt.
 Express 15, 5218-5226 (2007)